-Unless you are offered a job in a profession on Sweden’s labour shortage list, you should apply for and be granted a work permit before entering Sweden.
+Unless you are offered a job in a profession on Sweden’s labour shortage list (only in Swedish), you should apply for and be granted a work permit before entering Sweden.
 You can find out more about the requirements, how to apply and processing times on: Swedish Migration Agency – Working in Sweden.

 Good to know